 > (* 3 close-to-pi)

 Exercise 360.
-Formulate a data definition for the representation of DrRacket’s definition area.
+Formulate a data definition for the representation of DrRacket’s definitions area.
 Concretely, the data representation should work for a sequence that freely mixes constant definitions and one-argument function definitions.
 Make sure you can represent the definitions area consisting of three definitions at the beginning of this section.
 We name this class of data BSL-da-all.

 Design the function lookup-con-def.
 It consumes a BSL-da-all da and a symbol x.
 It produces the representation of a constant definition whose name is x, if such a piece of data exists in da; otherwise the function signals an error saying that no such constant definition can be found.